manticoresoftware/manticoresearch/manual/english/Securing_and_compacting_a_table/Backup_and_restore.md

 ## Backup and restore with mysqldump

+Manticore supports `mysqldump` utility from MySQL up to 9.4 and `mariadb-dump` utility from MariaDB up to 12.0.

 <!-- example mysqldump_backup -->

 > NOTE: some versions of `mysqldump` / `mariadb-dump` require [Manticore Buddy](../Installation/Manticore_Buddy.md).
 If the dump isn't working, make sure Buddy is installed.